jeyabbalas/wasm-game-of-life/README.md

 After making updates to the Rust code, simply re-run `> wasm-pack build` to automatically reflect changes in the served page.

+8. Implement Conway's Game of Life i.e., draw the rest of the horse.

 ![The rendered webpage](demo.png)